kelu124/echomods/include/probes/auto/retroATL3.md

 * Small description: An ATL ACCESS 3 probe.

 * Longer description: 3.5MHz probe.
 Used on the ultramarks.
+Thouroughly tested:

 # Experiments